 - Ensure that you have selected the correct input and output device in Windows sound settings AND in your games audio settings.
 Sometimes your headset will not be automatically detected and you will need to manually select the input and output source.

 - If you want to avoid the trouble of the above all together, we highly recommend purchasing a USB audio adapter.
 These are universally compatible, plug and play, have clearer sound and are much more reliable.
-They can be found on ebay for only a few dollars.
+They are available in our store under Cables and Adapters.

 These USB adapters take the analogue signal of your headset and convert it to digital.